 Last updated: Jul-11-2023

 Cloudinary is a cloud-based service that provides an end-to-end image and video management solution including uploads, storage, transformations, optimizations and delivery.
-Cloudinary offers a very rich set of image transformation and analysis capabilities and allows you to extract the semantic data from uploaded images: photo metadata (Exif & IPTC) including location and camera details, coordinates of automatically detected faces, color histogram and predominant colors.
-In addition, Cloudinary allows you to assign multiple tags to images for listing and managing your media assets.
+Cloudinary offers a rich set of transformation and analysis capabilities and allows you to assign multiple tags to resources for listing and managing your media assets.

-Before you can use the Amazon Rekognition Celebrity Detection add-on:
+Before you can use the Google Translation add-on:

 You must have a Cloudinary account.
 If you don't already have one, you can sign up for a free account.